KaterinaWalter/webdocs/docs/course-info.md

 <details>
 <summary><strong class="text-purple-100">PROJECT GRADING RUBRIC</strong></summary>

 <p class="fs-3 highlight">Programming projects are evaluated via a <strong>qualitative system</strong> considering a program’s efficiency, legibility, correctness, completeness, comments, etc. The grading rubric employs a 5-point scale.
-The assignment score is then adjusted to be out of 10 points, such that students earn a baseline of 50% credit for submitted work.
+The overall assignment score is then adjusted to be out of 10 points, such that students earn a baseline grade of 50% ("scaled zero").
 Extra credit may be awarded for exceptional effort!</p>

 <div>
 <table><thead>